TeddyGlass/Bioenv/README.md

 ML models were optimized outer-five-fold and inner-three-fold nested cross validation.
 External validation was performed by evaluating the predictive performance with an outer 5-fold cross-validation.

 ### 3-7.
 Hyper parameter optimization
 Hyper parameters of each ML model were optimized by Bayesian optimization implemented by optuna library.
-We searched for optimal hyper parameters that minimize avarege avarage value of logloss in inner-three-fold cross validation.
+We searched for optimal hyper parameters that minimize avarege value of logloss in inner-three-fold cross validation.

 ### 3-8.
 Evaluation metrics
 * AUC